yuvipanda/words/content/post/first-protest.md

 Everyone who was at the protest even if it does not directly affect you yet - thank you!

 I promise I'll continue doing all I can, even and especially when it is about things that do not affect me yet.
+I hope you do too.

 > First they came for the Muslims and we said "not this time, motherfucker."
+>
-> *from a sign at the protest*
+> *- from a sign at the protest*